Why Climb Everest With Alpine Ascents?

 Our Reputation & History on Everest

-We have been guiding the world's highest mountain since 1992.
-Commercial guide services did not climb in 2014 due to the tragic icefall accident in early May.
+We have been guiding Everest, (among the first) the world's highest mountain, since 1992.
+Our 2016 team saw 100% summit success.
 In 2013, our twelfth straight summit year, 39 climbers in two teams reached the summit of Everest (228 climbers in the past 12 years).
 All seven of our Lhotse traverse team members also summited.

 We look to provide high quality at every leg of the journey, and work hard to improve every season.
 Be it experienced guides, veteran Sherpa, cook staff and menu plans, dining tent, oxygen amounts, Base Camp facilities or climber-to-guide ratios, we review every detail with great care.
 We encourage you to compare us (and our recent statistics) to other guide services.